40+ Best Cricut Wedding Fonts (For Signs, Invitations, & More)

 Both styles can work beautifully in your search for the perfect Cricut wedding font.
 These are some of the top examples of different writing-style Cricut wedding fonts that would be perfectly suited for different parts of your wedding, from adding addresses on your invitations to signage or even sharing general information with guests.

-1. Marselin (OTF & TTF)
+1. Marselin Wedding Cricut Fonts (OTF & TTF)

-Perfect for a classically elegant wedding style, Marselin is one of the best wedding fonts for Cricut Design Space to use in any aspect of your wedding.
+Perfect for a classically elegant wedding style, Marselin Wedding Cricut Fonts is one of the best wedding fonts for Cricut Design Space to use in any aspect of your wedding.
 This would look incredible as titles on your menu, or even a fun sign that might encourage guests to sit together at the ceremony.

-2. Ondyne Stylish (OTF & TTF)
+2. Ondyne Stylish Wedding Cricut Fonts (OTF & TTF)

-3. Designest Calligraphy (OTF & TTF)
+3. Designest Wedding Calligraphy Fonts (OTF & TTF)

-4. Symphony (OTF & TTF)
+4. Symphony Wedding Cursive Font (OTF & TTF)

-5. Washington Calligraphy (OTF & TTF)
+5. Washington Wedding Calligraphy Fonts (OTF & TTF)

 This is one of the best Cricut wedding fonts to use if you want to maintain the semi-formal aspect of your wedding, while still allowing it to have an elegant feel.
 It differs from the one above as this font is a bit more refined, which makes it better suited to a slightly more formal wedding.

-6. Marison Brieny (TTF)
+6. Marison Brieny Fonts for Weddings (TTF)

 Try this clean, modern-style font, which works incredibly well in a high-contrast and minimalist design.
 Think of classic black writing on a white sign or card, with minimal, striking decor and peonies highlighting the couple's names.
 Sounds divine to me!

-7. Eleanor (OTF & TTF)
+7. Eleanor Wedding Calligraphy Fonts (OTF & TTF)

 While similar to the font above, the small differences in these two fonts would suit slightly different projects.
 The swashes on the ends of the letters are a bit shorter, so this would work better for slightly longer text, and it has more of a handwritten feel to make it feel a little softer.

-8. Whitening (OTF & TTF)
+8. Whitening Cricut Wedding Fonts (OTF & TTF)

 This font is even softer and the letters are closer together, which allows it to have a much more informal feel.
 This would be perfectly suited to paragraphs of writing that could be found on a program showing the guests where they need to be on the day.

-8 Top Cricut Wedding Fonts for Signs
+Best Cricut Fonts for Wedding Signs

 Set your wedding apart with Cricut wedding fonts that can be fun and very versatile to suit a wide array of different situations.
 Signs can be incredibly useful for guests who aren't familiar with the venue or traditions that you may want to perform on the day.